joethyr/members-only-app/README.md

 # Project:Members Only App

-Build a project that implements authentication systems so users can only access areas of a site they are authorized to.
+A project that implements authentication systems so users can only access areas of a site they are authorized to.

 ## Description